me97esn/GoneSurfingSimulation/scripts/README.md

 7. In UE4, re-import the json files
 8. In UE4, re-compile the particle system

+## Water height

+1. From a terminal, run `./open_simulation.sh`.
+This makes sure that the blender with FlipFluids addon installed is used
+1. Open the file ./export_fluid_surface_to_3d_samples.py, change the start_frame, end_frame and step to match the simulation.
+Note that shorter step_size requires more frequencies to be used in the ifft, otherwise the result will be worse then with big step size.
+   Then copy the content.
+1. In blender, click on Scripting and paste the content from the line above
+1. Press enter twice to start the export
+1. After the export is finished: The samples are converted in the same step as the velocity data below

 ## Water forces/velocities

 For the water velocities, bjson files are read.